Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 });
 ```

-To load the engine manually the :js:meth:`Engine.load` static method must be called.
+To load the engine manually the `Engine.load` static method must be called.
 As
 this method is static, multiple engine instances can be spawned if the share the same `wasm`.

-Note:
- Multiple instances cannot be spawned by default, as the engine is immediately unloaded after it is initialized.
+Note: Multiple instances cannot be spawned by default, as the engine is immediately unloaded after it is initialized.
-          To prevent this from happening see the :js:attr:`unloadAfterInit` override option.
+To prevent this from happening see the `unloadAfterInit` override option.
 It is still possible
-          to unload the engine manually afterwards by calling the :js:meth:`Engine.unload` static method.
+to unload the engine manually afterwards by calling the `Engine.unload` static method.
 Unloading the engine
 frees browser memory by unloading files that are no longer needed once the instance is initialized.

 ## Customizing the behavior

 In the Web environment several methods can be used to guarantee that the game will work as intended.

 If you target a specific version of WebGL, or just want to check if WebGL is available at all,
-you can call the :js:meth:`Engine.isWebGLAvailable` method.
+you can call the `Engine.isWebGLAvailable` method.
 It optionally takes an argument that
 allows to test for a specific major version of WebGL.

 As the real executable file does not exist in the Web environment, the engine only stores a virtual
 filename formed from the base name of loaded engine files.
 This value affects the output of the
 `OS.get_executable_path()` method and defines the name of
 the automatically started main pack.
-The :js:attr:`executable` override option can be
+The `executable` override option can be
 used to override this value.

 ## Customizing the presentation